-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test s scores in admission decisions for first-time, first-year, degree- Х seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not

+Submitted Used

-C8A SAT or ACT Х
+C8A SAT or ACT Χ

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with writing required

-C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+If your institution will make use of the ACT in admission decisions for applicants for Fall 2019, please indicate which ONE of the following a score will be used in the admissions process): , , , 0 C8B ACT with writing required ACT with writing recommended ACT with or without writing accepted X

-- C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required
+C8B If your institution will make use of the SAT in admission decisions for for Fall 2019 please indicate which ONE of the following applies (regain the admissions process:

-C8G CLEP

-C8G Institutional Exam

-C8G State Exam (specify):

-C8B SAT with Essay component recommended
+C8B SAT with Essay component required

-C8B SAT with or without Essay component accepted
+C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted X

+ODD ON WILLION WILLIOUS ESSAY COMPONENT GOODPICA Α ı

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing of

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

-C8C

 As a validity check on the application essay

-C8C No college policy as of now
+C8C No college policy as of now V

-C8C Not using essay component Х Х
+C8C Not using essay component X X

-C8D In addition, does your institution use applicants' te st scores for acad emic advising?
-C8D Yes No
+C8D In addition, does your institution use applicants' test scores for acade C8D Yes No X emic advising?

-Λ

-C8E Latest date by which SAT or ACT scores must be received for fall- 02/01
+C8E Latest date by which SAT or ACT scores must be received for fall- term admission 02/01

-term admission 02/01

-C8E Latest date by which SAT Subject Test scores must be received for
+C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests a aro rocommondod for come

+C8F are recommended TOI SOME

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state test s): 1

 C8G SAT

 C8G ACT

-C8G SAT Subject Tests Х
+C8G SAT Subject Tests X

+C8G AP X

+C8G CLEP X

-CRG X
+C8G Institutional Exam X

+C8G State Exam (specify): I